zbw/lori/README.md

 information.

 ## Setup
 See `app/lori/server/` for how to setup the service.
+In general it is required to have a `java` version of version 17 in `$PATH`.

 # Build & push CI/CD images